 Host Engagement Trustee since November 2019, supporting the charity with strategic planning behind host recruitment.
 Anne has worked with some of the UK’s leading charities such as Save the Children, The Children’s Society and Great Ormond Street.
 A founding partner at Flying Cars Innovation, an agency that helps the charity sector to find new ways to engage the public, this Japanese-Geordie believes that diversity of thought is key to innovation, merging existing ideas in unusual ways.
 Gregg’s Pasty sushi roll anyone?

-Lauren joined the Refugees At Home team in 2018 as Senior Manager.
+Lauren is our Executive Director and has been part of the team since 2018.
 Working closely with our Trustees and placement team, Lauren is responsible for the effective delivery of our day to day operations and development of our projects.
 After graduating from the University of Dundee with a Masters in International Criminal Justice and Human Rights, Lauren developed her frontline and managerial experience working with charities across London.
 This includes frontline experience of working with families in crisis and managing a winter night shelter, which supported asylum seekers and refugees with temporary accommodation.